wavemotion-dave/GimliDS/README.md

   * Fixed DS guru meditation (crash) error on some disk loads (fixes games like Barnsley Badger loading).
   * Slight tweaks to disk icon graphics for read/writes.
   * Slight optimization for another frame of performance.
+  * Numerous other small improvements that time forgets.

 Version 1.5 release 08-Oct-2025 by wavemotion-dave
   * Added Ultimax support plus the first pass at some of the Freezer carts.